esteinig/ca-mrsa/README.md

 ## Sequence Data

-All sequence data including meta-data can be found at NCBI BioProject [PRJNA657380](https://www.ncbi.nlm.nih.gov/bioproject?term=PRJNA657380)
+All sequence data including meta-data can be found at NCBI BioProject [PRJNA657380](https://www.ncbi.nlm.nih.gov/bioproject?term=PRJNA657380).
+Supplementary data files in the manuscripts section of this repository contains additional analyses and data tables.

-** data being uploaded **
+** data is being uploaded **

 ## Reproducibility